mina-fayazi/FullStackOpen/part1/README.md

 ### 1.12\*: Anecdotes, step 1
 - Add a button to display a random software engineering anecdote from an array of quotes.

+### 1.13\*: Anecdotes, step 2
+- Add functionality to vote for the displayed anecdote.
+Each anecdote has an individual vote count stored in an array.